helenmurugan/the-groomers-network/README.md

 - [Interact Using Comments](https://github.com/helenmurugan/the-groomers-network/issues/20) - As a Site User, I can manage my comments on posts so that I can be a part of the conversation.
 - [Like/Unlike Posts](https://github.com/helenmurugan/the-groomers-network/issues/7) - As a Site User, I can like or unlike a post so that I can interact with the content.

-Epic 3: Events
+EPIC 3: Events
 - [View Events](https://github.com/helenmurugan/the-groomers-network/issues/19) - As a Site User, I can view a list of events and click on an event so that I can read the full content.
 - [Site Pagination for Events](https://github.com/helenmurugan/the-groomers-network/issues/37) - As a Site User, I can view several events on each page so that I can easily navigate between pages.
 - [Like/Unlike Comments](https://github.com/helenmurugan/the-groomers-network/issues/3) - As a Site User, I can like or unlike an event so that I can interact with the content.
 - [Create and Manage Events](https://github.com/helenmurugan/the-groomers-network/issues/35) - As a Site Admin, I can create and manage events so that they can be shared with the user.

-Epic 4: User Profiles
+EPIC 4: User Profiles
 - [User Profile](https://github.com/helenmurugan/the-groomers-network/issues/25) - As a Site User, I can manage my profile so that I can display and update my details as necessary.
 - [View Other User's Profiles](https://github.com/helenmurugan/the-groomers-network/issues/36) - As a Site User, I can click on the username of another user so that I can view their profile.

-Epic 5: Administration and Site Management
+EPIC 5: Administration and Site Management
 - [Site Management](https://github.com/helenmurugan/the-groomers-network/issues/16) - As a Site Admin, I can use a dedicated admin panel so that I can delete any inappropriate content and manage the content of the site.

 ### Site Goals